 It's not at all uncommon to experience some changes in your withdrawal bleeds (remember, you don't have real "periods" on the pill since you're not ovulating) when you are on the pill.
 In fact, one of the things that often happens is that withdrawal bleeds become shorter and lighter with lessened or no cramping.

-As to taking a "break" after being on the pill, that is a question that is still debated by doctors and scientists.
+As to taking a "break" after being on the pill, that is a question that is best brought up with a healthcare provider.
 Based on the current research, we know that the pill does have some health benefits (beyond the obvious contraceptive pluses) and that (especially for certain groups) the pill can have drawbacks.
-But there just has not been enough long-term research, especially in women who were prescribed the pill very early in their reproductive life, to give a definite answer one way or the other.
-The often quoted advice in the past has been that one should not be on the pill for more than 10 years, but again, that's not been solidly verified either direction to the best of my knowledge (in other words, it could be more, it could be less, or it could not matter...we just don't know for sure).
-So your best bet is probably going to be to talk with your health care provider about this.
+That's why speaking to your healthcare provider is a sound option, as they'll have the best grasp of your risk factors.
 If you have certain health risks (like smoking, heart problems, or a family history of certain cancers and issues), your provider might want you to spend less time on the pill.
 The recommendations also might be different depending upon your age.
 But the best thing to do is check it out in terms of your own specific situation at this point.